imhotepper/vuejs-architecture-features/README.md

 - `router` - contains all the routes of the application
 - `store` - contains the global store where the features stores are imported and global state
 - `mock-server` - contains mocks for the apis used in the application.
-The mocks are disabled automaticaly when ENV != development
+The mocks are disabled automaticaly when `environment != development`

-For api mocking the following axios package was used: [axios-mock-adapter](https://www.npmjs.com/package/axios-mock-adapter)
+For api mocking, the following axios package was used: [axios-mock-adapter](https://www.npmjs.com/package/axios-mock-adapter)

 ## Project setup
 ```